Best Freezers for Home Bars

 Less ideal for freezing full blocks

 If block carving is part of your workflow, chest models generally outperform.
+This is where your freezer choice directly impacts workflow—similar to how different systems perform in Directional Freezing vs Clear Ice Machines.

 Energy Efficiency Considerations